geodetic-metrology-tools/LGC2/CONTRIBUTING.md

 5. Submit a **Pull Request (PR)** to `appwidevs`.
 6. Your PR will be reviewed and validated before merging.

-> Project members can create branches directly in the main repo but must still go through PR review.
+> Maintainers can create branches directly in the main repo but must still go through PR review.
 > All PRs are reviewed by LGC maintainers.
 Once approved, changes are merged into the main repository and validated by the internal CI/CD system.

 ### Commit Best Practices